stomaras/Complete-x86-Assembly-/README.md

   - mov ax,@data ... puts the Address of the Data Segment in the Main Memory in AX

   - The DS Register contains the address in the main memory of the Data Segment.

+  - The offset actually is the number of the rows from the beginning of the Segment which is the @data

+  - When we use the offset we put the offset value between: []